T

 landmark

-An opulent former royal residence, famous for its Hall of Mirrors, Grand Apartments, and vast, meticulously landscaped gardens.
-Explore the palace's history and the lavish lifestyle of French royalty.
+A UNESCO World Heritage site, this opulent former royal residence is famous for its Hall of Mirrors, lavish apartments, and vast, meticulously landscaped gardens.

 • Wear comfortable shoes as you'll be doing a lot of walking.